AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/reporting-elements/views-overview-draft.md

   For information about granting access to Edit Filters, Views, and Groupings, see [Grant access to filters, views, and groupings](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-fvg.md).

 * Your level of permissions to a view dictates how a view is saved.
 If you created the view originally, you can save the changes, otherwise you are prompted to save a version of the view.
 If you make changes to a view you have shared with others it impacts them as well.
 * You can customize a view that was shared with you only if the user who shared it granted you Manage access.
-For information about sharing a view, see [Share a filter, view, or grouping in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md).
+For information about sharing a view, see [Share a filter, view, or grouping](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md).

 You can customize existing views, create new views based on existing views, or create new Views from scratch.